Vin Diesel And Dwayne Johnson Feud Not Over, ‘Fast 8’ Stars Being Kept Apart

 Looking back, when the cast and crew of Fast and the Furious were filming at Atlanta, Vin Diesel was consistent in being late.
 Diesel’s tardiness was often the reason behind delays and a slower production.
 This behavior could only be tolerated for so long and co-star Dwayne “The Rock” Johnson was the first to snap.
 Apparently, there were only a few more days left to shoot the film and Diesel was late for his final scene with Johnson which led Johnson to express his annoyance on Facebook.

 “My female co-stars are always amazing, and I love ’em.
-My male co-stars however are a different story,” Johnson wrote. “some” are “chicken shit” and “candy asses.”
+My male co-stars however are a different story,” Johnson wrote. “some” are “chicken s**t” and “candy a**es.”

-The status update posted by Johnson triggered an argument between him and Diesel while Universal rushed to do damage control after Diesel was confirmed to be the subject in Johnson’s social media outburst.
+The status update posted by Johnson triggered an argument between him and Diesel while Universal rushed to do damage control after Diesel was confirmed to be the subject of Johnson’s social media outburst.

-Matters worsened when Diesel confronted Johnson in his trailer which led to a heated exchange of remarks as reported by Independent.
+Matters worsened when Diesel confronted Johnson in his trailer which led to a heated exchange of remarks, as reported by Independent.
 Moreover, a source claims that Diesel was acting like a diva and has slowed down production in the past because of his habit of being tardy.
 The said source agrees with Johnson and isn’t surprised that “The Rock” called out Diesel on social media.

 Evidently, both Johnson and Diesel are indispensable members of the Fast and the Furious mega franchise.
 The millions of fans who follow the movie series will be in utter dismay if this squabble led to one of the show’s big shots to leave the scene.